Childhood Acute Lymphoblastic Leukemia Treatment (Patient)

 - Whether the child has Down syndrome.

-If leukemia recurs (comes back) after initial treatment, the prognosis and treatment options may depend on:
+For leukemia that recurs (comes back) after initial treatment, the prognosis and treatment options depend on:

 - How long it is between the end of initial treatment and when the leukemia recurs.